g8hh/the-tree-of-life/docs/custom-tab-layouts.md

 - column: Display a list of components vertically.
 The argument is an array of components in the tab layout format.
 This is useful to display columns within a row.

 - main-display: The text that displays the main currency for the layer and its effects.
+The argument is the amount of precision to use, allowing it to display non-whole numbers.

 - resource-display: The text that displays the currency that this layer is based on, as well as the best and/or total values for this layer's prestige currency (if they are put in `startData` for this layer).